 Canada Rare Earth Corp. ("Canada Rare Earth" or the "Company"), was incorporated under the laws of British Columbia on July 8, 1987.
-The Company is a development stage company developing a vertically integrated business within the rare earth industry from the initial mandate of acquiring and exploring mineral property interests.
+The Company is a development stage company developing a vertically and horizontally integrated business within the rare earth industry from the initial mandate of acquiring and exploring mineral property interests.
 The Company's shares trade on the TSX Venture Exchange ("TSX-V") under the symbol "LL".

-In September 2015, the Company acquired various assets from REC, an affiliated company (see note 5).
+In September 2015, the Company acquired various assets from CEC Rare Earths Corp. ("REC"), an affiliated company (see note 5).